codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 Optional.

-The allowed list of IPs from which to forward requests to the internal customer cluster for ingress-less runtime installations.
+The allowed list of IPs from which to forward requests to the internal customer cluster for tunnel-based runtime installations.
 The allowlist can include IPv4 and IPv6 addresses, with/without subnet and subnet masks.
 Multiple IPs must be separated by commas.

 When omitted, all incoming requests are authenticated regardless of the IPs from which they originated.